nuta/operating-system-in-1000-lines/website/en/04-boot.md

 >
 > The exact values may differ depending on the versions of clang and QEMU.

-`pc 80200014` indicates the current "Program Counter", the address of the instruction being executed.
+`pc 80200014` shows the current program counter, the address of the instruction being executed.
 Let's use the disassembler (`llvm-objdump`) to narrow down the specific line of code:

 ```plain
 $ llvm-objdump -d kernel.elf